-Two programs designed to support exemplary teaching and learning will now occupy this historic home: the University Studies Program (USP) and the Center for Excellence in Teaching and Learning (CETL).
+Two programs designed to support exemplary teaching and learning now occupy this historic home: the University Studies Program (USP) and the Center for Excellence in Teaching and Learning (CETL).
 In the last few years as these programs have expanded, the Alumni staff has graciously shared their space.
-In addition to treasured friendships, an unexpected outcome emerged from this close connection: Alumni Mentors will support community-based learning in Quest III courses beginning in fall 2014.
+In addition to treasured friendships, an unexpected outcome emerged from this close connection: Alumni Mentors support community-based learning in Quest III courses.

 Alumni Welcome & Convention Center Use

 Alumni staff members occupy a suite of offices in the new building, retaining their current phone numbers.
 For information about use of the beautiful AWCC for special occasions, please contact firstname.lastname@example.org.

 The Pollock House space may be used by small groups.
 Cost is $50 for events of 4 hours or less.
 Higher fees may apply for events more than 4 hours.
 Without prior approval, events may begin no earlier than 4 p.m. on weekdays, with set-up occurring no earlier than 3 p.m.

 Pollock House room reservations are based upon availability.

 Those who rent the space are responsible for set-up and clean-up.